ZeyadWaell/Architecture-Guid-Line/README.md

 - **Hexagonal Architecture:** Best for systems requiring high modularity and testability.
 - **Layered & Three-Tier Architectures:** Suitable for traditional application development.

-Feel free to contribute by opening a Pull Request or suggesting improvements.
-Happy coding!